The Challenge

 Imagine this.

 You've spent your entire professional career living in a city of a land-locked state, earned your pension and decided to move out of the city.
-Ohio and you earned your pension and you wanted to move out of the city.

 You fall in love with the Middle Peninsula of Virginia and decide to buy a piece of waterfront property.